laggy-tux/hypr-dots/README.md

 </p>

 <p align="center">
-   ## Welcome and thanks for dropping by!
-These are my sway configs that i have been working and testing on!
+   <h2>Welcome and thanks for dropping by!</h2>
+   These are my sway configs that I have been working and testing on!
 Hope you like it!
 </p>

 ## Details!